Coping With a Ruthless Boss

 For advancement purposes, Jake has applied for another position at the firm.
 It’s in a more interesting area of the company and includes a salary bump.
 Jake had a good interview with his prospective new boss, Leo, and ended up getting the job.

 On the downside, Leo has a reputation of being a hard-driving, dominating Q1-style leader.
 People call him “Leo the Lion.”
-He’s very effective — but he’s also controlling and sarcastic, and sometimes, a bully.
+He’s very effective — but he’s also controlling ruthless, and sometimes, cruel.
 Jake isn’t used to that kind of behavior from a boss.

 Surviving a Q1 Boss